-If you use parameters to define values in sub-circuits, you need to create fewer similar cells, to provide enough functionality in your library.
-You can pass circuit parameters into hierarchical designs, and assign different values to the same parameter within individual cells, when you run simulation.
+If parameters are used to define values in sub-circuits, fewer similar cells should be used, to provide enough functionality in the resulting library.
+Circuit parameters may be passed into hierarchical designs, and different values may be assigned to the same parameter within individual cells, when simulations are run.

-A parameter is defined either by a .parameter statement (local to that subcircuit), or can be passed into a subcircuit, or can be defined on a subckt definition line.
+A parameter is defined either by a .parameter statement (local to that subcircuit), or may be passed into a subcircuit, or may be defined on a .subckt definition line.

+(Some details need to be clarified on this)

 '''

-(Some details need to be clarified on this)

 .param x=0

 .subckt def

 .param x=1

 x1 1 2 abc x=2

 .subckt abc 1 2 x=3

 .param x=3

 r1 1 2 R=x

 .ends abc

 .ends def

+.end

 '''